varun-d/personal-assistant/data/nlu.md

 - no way
 - not really

-## intent:mood_great
+## intent:workexperience
-- perfect
-- very good
-- great
-- amazing
-- wonderful
+- work experience
-- I am feeling very good
-- I am great
-- I'm good
+- work history
+- tell me about his work experience
+- tell me more about work
+- about his work experience
+- his experience with work

 ## intent:mood_unhappy
 - sad